Is Romania safe?

 • In Romania, we are driving like in most European countries on the left side;

-• Most of the national roads have only on way lane or one and a half, and drivers are exceeding the other cars driving on the opposite lane.
+• Most of the national roads have only one lane or one and a half, and drivers exceed the other cars driving in the opposite lane.
 Don't panic after a few days; you will get used to it.
-The highway network is underdeveloped, and the rhythm of new cars was higher than the capacity of building new roads.
+The highway network is underdeveloped, and the rhythm of new cars is higher than the capacity of building new roads.

 • In some villages and close to certain cities, you can meet stray dogs along the roads.
 If they are crossing the street, suddenly don't try to avoid them unless you don't have the speed or other cars coming from the opposite direction.
 This is a common accident source.

-Another important point for tourists could be water in Romania.
-Although the tap water is drinkable in Romania, the majority of the people are buying bottled water.
+Another important point for tourists who ask, „Is Romania safe?” could be the water in Romania.
+Although tap water is drinkable in Romania, the majority of the people are buying bottled water.
 The reason is that the water is highly chlorinated and, depending on the city that you travel in, the water system could be quite old.
-Therefore, if you travel for a couple of days or for a longer period you can buy water from every shop and supermarket to stay safe, as in most of the countries.
+Therefore, if you travel for a couple of days or a longer period you can buy water from every shop and supermarket to stay safe, as in most of the countries.

 While the pandemic affected every country, Romania has managed it commendably.
 Travel restrictions eased in 2022, making it feasible for solo travel or even travel with children.